top of page

 Because I'm such a language pedant, let us define some terms here:

-• A "robocaller" uses an automated dialer to place the call.
+A "robocaller" uses an automated dialer to place the call.
 When you answer, the calling computer begins playing its prerecorded message.
 That's when you hang-up, mumble a curse, then go on about your business.
+The prerecorded message may offer to connect to a live agent after the message plays or it may simply hang up, depending on the needs of the company that's calling you.

-• A "robodialer" is similar, but all it does is dial phone numbers.
-When you answer, the call is routed to the next available closer, who takes over the call.
-That's the tell-tale pause you experience after answering but before you hear anything.
+A "robodialer", or auto-dialer, is similar, but all it does is dial phone numbers.
+When you answer, the call is quickly routed to the next available live agent, known in the biz as a closer, who takes over the call.
+That's the tell-tale pause you sometimes experience after answering but before you hear anything.

-Robodialers are huge time savers for an operation with (live) closers because the closer doesn't have to manually dial, wait for an answer, and likely get your voicemail.
+Robodialers are huge time savers for an operation with (live) closers because the closer doesn't have to manually dial, wait for an answer, and most likely get your voicemail.
 That's unproductive time.
-The call dialed automatically then is passed to the closer only if the mark (that's you, heh heh) answers and the robodialer detects that it's a human -- usually because humans say "hello" and quietly wait.
-Most robodialers know if your voicemail answers and will hang up rather than pass the call to a closer, wasting their valuable time.
+The call is dialed automatically then is passed to the closer only if the mark (that's you, heh heh) answers and the robodialer detects that you're human -- usually because humans say "hello" and quietly wait.
+Most robodialers know if your voicemail answers and will hang up or maybe play a message rather than pass the call to a closer, wasting their valuable time.

 My method is 100% effective against robocallers and nearly so against robodialers as well.